 The positive in terms of connectivity is that you have two RCA inputs on disposal and you’ll get the chance to use one for your PC and the other will always be free for you to plug in your cell or iPod.
 Yes, both audio sources can work together at the same time so you’ll get the privilege of hearing all notification sounds coming from your PC while you play music from your stereo.

-Although they may not provide a potent bass, this Bose model still manages to reproduce a decent amount of low fidelity tones without mixing them with mid and high pitched tones.
+Although it may not provide a potent bass, this Bose model still manages to reproduce a decent amount of low fidelity tones without mixing them with mid and high pitched tones.
 This is probably because of the TrueSpace Stereo Signal Processing Circuitry method the company has developed throughout the years whose primary goal is to enhance the sound imaging of speakers that are placed too close together.

 The technology also focuses on the clearness of the sound produced by these PC speakers, so you won’t need to play around with the equalizer settings that much, no matter if you’re listening to your favorite artist or just playing Fortnite.

-When tested for this computer speakers review we found out how the Companion 2 Series II performs better for gaming purposes as they manage to control the high pitched sounds (shooting and screaming effects) and combine the bass in a way that doesn’t interfere with the rest of the sound waves.
-The music reproduction capacity is somewhat limited to genders that don’t feature so many instruments at the same time, so if you’re all about acid jazz you’re good to go, but you may consider another option if you want to listen to rock symphonies on your PC.
+When tested for this computer speakers review we found out how the Companion 2 Series III performs better for gaming purposes as they manage to control the high pitched sounds (shooting and screaming effects) and combine the bass in a way that doesn’t interfere with the rest of the sound waves.
+The music reproduction capacity is somewhat limited to genres that don’t feature many instruments at the same time, so if you’re all about acid jazz you’re good to go, but you may consider another option if you want to listen to rock symphonies on your PC.

-All in all, the second release of the Companion model by Bose is probably the most value-added product you’ll get from the company as they’re not up in the clouds with their price tag compared to the sound quality they provide.
+All in all, the third release of the Companion model by Bose is probably the most value-added product you’ll get from the company as they’re not up in the clouds with their price tag compared to the sound quality they provide.

 We never would’ve thought we’d include a Klipsch product on our list of best PC speakers, but the ProMedia 2.1 really forced us in doing so.